gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

-<code>@EnableMemcachedServer</code> can only be used with [vmware-gemfire-short-name] server applications.
+<code>@EnableMemcachedServer</code> can only be used with GemFire server applications.

 See [@EnableMemcachedServer Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableMemcachedServer.html).

 For more information, see [Configuring the Embedded Memcached Server (Gemcached)](bootstrap-annotations.html#configuring-the-embedded-memcached-server)
-in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-logging"></a>Configure Logging

-To configure or adjust [vmware-gemfire-short-name] logging, annotate your Spring,
+To configure or adjust GemFire logging, annotate your Spring,
-[vmware-gemfire-short-name] client or server application class with
+GemFire client or server application class with
 `@EnableLogging`, as follows:

 ```highlight